The IH Oregon RL is one of the longest – and most luxurious – high-top campers on the market.

 At bedtime, the bed is incredibly easy to make up and is extremely comfy.
 The bed base simply slides out and you sleep head to the cab end, as the 6ft 1in double tapers towards the kitchen.

-If you’re tall it’s best to point the driver’s seat to face forward so you don’t head-butt an armrest in the night, and if you’re above average height, there’s a slot-in cushion to extend the mattress to a usable 6ft 6in length on the side nearest the offside wall.
+If you’re tall it’s best to point the driver’s seat forward so you don’t head-butt an armrest in the night; there’s also a slot-in cushion to extend the mattress.
+It can extend to a usable 6ft 6in length on the side nearest the offside wall.

 Of course, the extra space back here is the main gain over the standard 365mm (13in) shorter and £2000 cheaper Oregon R.